 The city’s infrastructure quickly became inadequate for the city as its population grew, and in 375, Emperor Valens (364-378) constructed the 1000 m long Valens Aqueduct as part of a new water supply system over the valley west of the Hippodrome.
 Water from the Belgrade Forest beyond the city was carried over the aqueduct to the center of the city around the Great Palace.

 Several sets of walls were built around the city, beginning with the time of its founder Byzas, and they enclosed areas of differing size.
 Beyond the outer wall was a moat 10 m deep and 20 m wide and inside this a second wall with 96 towers.
 As well as gates used by the general public, there were others reserved for military purposes.
 The walls overlooking the mouth of the Golden Horn where the city was least vulnerable to attack were the weakest.
-The next section to the south were the walls along the Marmara Sea which were 8260 m long and pierced by the Ahirkapi, Catladikkapi, Samatya and Narlikapi gates.
+The next section to the south were the walls along the Marmara Sea which was 8260 m long and pierced by the Ahirkapi, Catladikkapi, Samatya and Narlikapi gates.
 The land walls were 5632 m long and contained the Belgrad, Silivrikapi, Mevlevihane, Topkapi, Edirnekapi, Egrikapi and Yedikule gates.
 Yedikule Gate was also known as Porta Aurea or the Golden Gate and it was the most magnificent, consisting of three archways.
 It was built by Emperor Theodosius (379-395).
 Over the gateway was a double headed Byzantine eagle carved in relief.
 It was through this gate that the emperors passed when returning from victorious campaigns.
 Istanbul’s city walls were almost invincible, and only breached twice in their entire history, once in 1204 by the Fourth Crusaders and once in 1453 by the Turks.